illiafox/mailbase/README.md

 # Mail links
-In [mails](https://github.com/illiafox/mailbase/tree/master/shared/templates/mails) folder you ought to change mail message links
+In the [mails](https://github.com/illiafox/mailbase/tree/master/shared/templates/mails) folder you ought to change mail message links

-For instance, default url is `https://localhost:8080/api/verify?key=`
+For instance, the default url is `https://localhost:8080/api/verify?key=`

-With unique site it would look like `https://yoursite.com/api/verify?key=`
+With an unique site it would look like `https://yoursite.com/api/verify?key=`

 # Docker

-Image connects to the local databases, `--net=host` is obvious
+Image connects to the local databases, `--net=host` is required

 To add execution arguments use the `$ARGS` environment variable